braice/MuMuDVB/doc/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

  * For VLC, you must specify the PMT PID besides audio and video PIDs.
 It's a frequent issue.
-To solve it you can use the verbose mode of VLC (`vlc -v`) and you'll see a ligne like: `[00000269] ts demuxer debug:   * number=1025 pid=110` you'll have the PMT PID associated with your program number, you can also use dvbsnoop, or see how to get pids in doc/README_CONF.
+To solve it you can use the verbose mode of VLC (`vlc -v`) and you'll see a ligne like: `[00000269] ts demuxer debug:   * number=1025 pid=110` you'll have the PMT PID associated with your program number, you can also use dvbsnoop, or see how to get pids in `doc/README_CONF.txt` (link:README_CONF.html[HTML version]).
 Another solution is to use full autoconfiguration.

 VLC reads the video but no audio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~